 How quickly do you want to get your app to market?
 Your timeline can play a huge part in determining what platform is best to develop for first.
 Developing for Android generally takes more time due to longer release cycles and device fragmentation.
 Building an app that is compatible with multiple Android devices generally takes more time: there are thousands of Android devices which have a variety of screen sizes and OS versions running.

 Even though Apple owns all the hardware and software, and there are far fewer iOS devices than Android devices, iOS devices are becoming less standardized than they have been in the past.
 Since the introduction of the iPhone X series, developers now have more screen sizes and UI constraints to work around.

 While building for iOS can sometimes be quicker, it can also take longer for the App Store to approve your product with the strict regulations and quality expectations in place.
 In contrast, Android apps typically take a day or two to get approved and updates can be pushed within a matter of hours.

 The cost of mobile app development comes down to the scope and complexity of the project; the larger and more complex a project is, the more it is going to cost.
 There is nothing inherent to either iOS or Android development that makes one more expensive than the other.

 With that said, if you are aiming to cover a large number of devices and OS versions, apps will require more time and resources, and thus incur higher costs.
 If the scope is more aligned with supporting an equal number of devices and OS versions on iOS and Android, the cost of development will be similar.

 Making The Decision

 Ultimately, your decision to build for iOS or Android first is going to come down to what works for your business.
-You should look at:

-For example, if your target user is North American, higher income, and you plan to monetize from in-app purchases, you likely want to go with iOS first.
+If your target user is North American, higher income, and you plan to monetize from in-app purchases, you likely want to go with iOS first.
 If you’re aiming for a broader, global market and plan to monetize through advertising, Android may be the better bet.